liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 # Publishing Files

 As you create sites, you'll probably want to share files on them.
-Liferay's Documents and Media library (Document Library) let's you manage and access all kinds of files on your sites.
-Pictures, videos, spreadsheets, and slide presentations are some common examples.
-Library instances can be scoped to a portal, site, or page, so you can store and publish files where their relevant.
+Liferay's Documents and Media library (Document Library) let's you upload and publish all kinds of files on your sites.
+Pictures, videos, spreadsheets, slide presentations and more can be stored in and shared from the Document Library.
-In this chapter, you'll learn how to add files to a Document Library, display them in a site, and collaborate on a file with other users.
+Library instances can be scoped to a portal, site, or page, so you can work with files where their relevant.

+In this chapter, you'll learn how to add files, display them, and collaborate on them.
+You can upload all kinds of files to the Document Library it even allows for custom file types.
+Users can browse and view files from the Documents and Media app or from the Media Gallery.
+You'll learn how to use both apps.
+And lastly, you'll learn how to collaborate on files from within several environments, including your browser, local desktop, and mobile device.
+We've pulled out all the stops to make online file management as easy as possible.
 Let's get the ball rolling by adding files to a Document Libary.

 ## Adding Files

+There are several reasons why you might want to upload files to your site.
+You might want to share photos and video files or embed them in web content.
+Or you might simply want to back them up from your device to your site.
+You may have important documents that you want to share with other users.
+And you might want to collaborate on documents with other users.
+All of these examples include first uploading a file to your site.

-To demonstrate how to add files, we'll use the Lunar Resort.
-The resort photographers take lots of photos and video footage of resort guests having the time of their lives.
+To demonstrate adding files to a Document Library, we'll use the Lunar Resort.
+Resort photographers take lots of photos and video footage of resort guests having the time of their lives.
 As a courtesy to the guests the staff stores each party's photos and videos on the resrot site and shares them with the parties.
 At first, you might think "How does a resort sharing of pictures and videos relate to me and my site?"
 Well, even if your company isn't in the tourism business, it probably has similar requirements for managing and publishing files.
 One common need is the ability to enable specific groups of users to store, organize, and share files.
 And no matter what kinds of files you work with, the fundamentals of granting file operation permissions is the same.
 Let's explore how to do this for the Lunar Resort.

 The Lunar Resort needs to manage carefully who can add, view, and update groups of files.
 The resort stores in their Documents and Media libraries all kinds of